Harshp20/MH---JSONPlaceholder-Social-App/README.md

+# JSONPlaceholder Management System Dashboard App
+## How to run
+1. Run `npm install` using latest node version.
+2. Run `npm run dev` to fire up the app on localhost.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.